jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _For the antagonists, the self-entitled delegators keeping Blockbuster—and it's Industrial Age mentality of waiting in line, hoping to get a raise, and in general selling dependency—alive, thanks for making history to repeat itself yet again.
 I hope you learn something._

 _This book is especially dedicated to the extras on Main Street.
-When it's time for you to act, I pray you decide to play the game._
+When it's time for you to act, I pray you decide to play the game of evolution._

 ---